andormade/8f4e/README.md

 There are currently two browser-based runtimes, both integrated into the development editor.
 These runtimes are designed to handle specific types of real-time data processing, such as MIDI events and audio signals.

-- **WebWorkerMIDIRuntime:** This runtime is for handling MIDI events, such as note on/off and control change messages.
-It is built on the WebWorker API and the built-in WebAssembly runtime.
+- **WebWorkerMIDIRuntime:** This runtime is for sending and receiving MIDI events, such as note on/off and control change messages.
+It is built on the WebWorker API and uses the borwser's WebAssembly runtime.
+**Limitations:**
-Limitations: Please note that the sample rate is capped at 50Hz, and it requires permission from the user to access MIDI resources within the browser.
-Also, this runtime is not supported in Safari and iOS mobile browsers.
+   - The sample rate is capped at 50Hz, and it requires permission from the user to access MIDI resources within the browser.
+   - This runtime is not supported in Safari and iOS mobile browsers.

 - **AudioWorkletRuntime:** This runtime handles audio signal processing, ideal for building synthesizers or doing real-time audio analysis.
 It supports standard sample rates like: 22,050 Hz and 44,100 Hz.
-It’s built on the AudioWorklet API and uses the browser’s WebAssembly runtime to keep things running smoothly.
+It’s built on the AudioWorklet API and uses the browser’s WebAssembly runtime.
 **Limitations:**
    - Because of browser security policies, you’ll need a user action (like a click or tap) to start audio playback or processing.
    - The input audio buffer is fine, but don’t expect studio-grade quality.
 As of 2024, it’s really meant for things like voice memos or audio messages.